Rhythm for Reading - sustainable reading intervention for schools

 Image credit: M. Weston via Unsplash

 Many people think that reading musical notation is difficult.
 To be fair, many methods of teaching musical notation over-complicate an incredibly simple system.
 It’s not surprising that so many people believe musical notes are relics of the past and are happy to let them go - but isn’t this like saying books are out of date and that reading literature is antiquated?
-In homes all around the world, parents of all nationalities can teach children as young as three to read musical notation, as this has for a very long time, become an internationally standardised system.
+In homes all around the world, parents of all nationalities can teach children as young as three to read musical notation, as this has for a very long time become an internationally standardised system.
 In many schools in all parts of the UK, I’ve taught children at risk of failing the phonics screening check to read simple musical notation fluently in ten minutes.
 There are distinct differences in my approach and I’m sharing these here.

 What is musical notation?